Sammy Lawhorn: Biography

 However, Lawhorn's career was beginning to be hampered by his drinking.
 He passed out on stage over his amplifier and off stage while sitting in clubs, and he missed some shows altogether.
 Waters lost patience and fired him in 1973.
 He was replaced by Bob Margolin.

 Lawhorn returned to playing in Chicago clubs and remained in the recording industry, contributing to Junior Wells's On Tap (1974) and James Cotton's Take Me Back (1987).
 He also played guitar on recorded work by Koko Taylor, Jimmy Witherspoon, Little Mack Simmons, and L. C. Robinson.
 Working in several Chicago haunts, he played alongside his childhood idols T-Bone Walker and Lightnin' Hopkins.
 He offered assistance to up-and-coming musicians, including John Primer, who became his disciple.

 Lawhorn's health began to fail as a result of alcoholism and arthritis.
 A factor contributing to his arthritis was his having broken bones in his feet and ankles when he was thrown from a third-floor window by a burglar.

 He died on April 29, 1990, at the age of 54.
 His death certificate cited death by natural causes.
+In 2016 the Killer Blues Project placed a headstone for Sammy Lawhorn at Restvale Cemetery in Alsip, Illinois.